 Then, there is the “play with it once” issue.
 There is nothing more annoying than getting that must-have toy for your child and seeing them play with for a few days and them casting it aside.
 Or, the toy breaks or stops working completely.
 It is enough to drive mom and dad batty!

-I’m not saying not to give any toys.
-This year, why not add some non-toy gifts under the tree as well!
+I’m not saying to skip the toys.
+In addition to that hot new must-have toy, add some non-toy gift ideas as well.
 These are the best gift ideas that kids will treasure and love – without all of the missing pieces.